KeyboardGames/FaxPixel/README.md

 The other two files with this library ("main.cpp" and "color.fax"), are only there for example.

 Project Status: FaxPixel is currently still being worked on, but can be used.

+#For More Info, Please Read The "Documentation.txt" File